 - Trim fence slats and any wood trim around your house like garage door jams up off the soil.

 - Remove all wood, cardboard to paper from the crawlspace or basement floor.
 If storage is necessary, be sure to keep storage off the floor to avoid attracting insects.

-Most importantly, if termites, carpenter ants or wood destroying beetles do infest your home – don’t panic!
+Most importantly, if wood destroying beetles do infest your home – don’t panic!
 These insects work very slowly.
 Take your time and find a qualified pest management pro to help you kill them once and for all.

 The National Pest Management Association is an excellent resource for finding a qualified Pest Management Professional in your area who will be preventing termites, powder post beetles and other wood-destroying insects from destroying your home.